Moose River Rughooking Studio

+Alright, I’m convinced.
+Rug hooking needs to happen.
 Before I left, my Aunt advised me that Moose River Rug Hooking Studio in the Annapolis Valley was a must visit.
-I’m not a hooker but I’ve always appreciated it.
+I’m not a hooker but I’ve always appreciated it as a craft.
 I’d like to experiment with my own modern interpretation of this craft—a geometric wall hanging, an ombre throw pillow, different textures or materials…

 That’s the thing about craft, you have to be able to judge medium and style independently.
 It’s easy to say, “Oh I have no interest in rug hooking, I’ve got some of my Grandma’s old pieces and I don’t care for it.”
 Well do you dislike hooking (which is totally fine) or do you just not like the traditional patterns?
 You can take the skill and do whatever you want with it, make it your own.
-Don’t let a stereotype limit your outlook, you know?
+Don’t let a generalization limit your outlook, you know?

 Moose River Studio and Gaspereau Valley Fibres were the two places I visited in the Annapolis Valley.
 There are many other artisans and shops open in the Valley during the summer months.
 If you’re planning a visit, do your own research and pick up an art guide from a tourist information stop when you get to Nova Scotia, it lists a ton of places!
 See part one of my Nova Scotia Craft series for places I visited in Halifax and surrounding area.